An Innovative and Responsible Europe: Empowering young people

 Fuensanta Martinez Sans, Transport Policy Director, European Automobile Manufacturers' Association (ACEA)

-Stefan Radu Oprea, Minister Business Environment, Trade and Entrepreneurship Romania
+Stefan Radu Oprea, Minister Business Environment, Trade and Entrepreneurship of Romania

 Caroline Jenner, CEO, JA Europe